njhdunn/msi-container-tutorial/_episodes/03-image-cache.md

 ~~~
 {: .output}

 This provides us with some more useful information about the actual images stored in the cache.
+There are a few different types of item that are cached here, `blob`, `oci-tmp` and `library`.

+The most numerous type, `blob`, is a type of file that are combined to create a final container image.
+We most frequently see them when pulling from a `docker://` source, and they can usually be removed unless you are pulling many closely related images that may share blobs.
+These blobs are combined into an SIF format image that will be listed as the type `oci-tmp`.
+So all of the blobs and the oci-tmp entry are related to the ROOT image that we just downloaded.

-In the `TYPE` column we can see that our image type is `library` because it's a `SIF` image that has been pulled from the Container Library.
+Any other cached item that isn't a `blob` or an image in `oci-tmp` will be a SIF format image that is named according to where it was downloaded from.
+So the remaining entry in our list has the image type is `library` because it's a SIF image that has been pulled from the Container Library.

 > ## Cleaning the Apptainer image cache
 > We can remove images from the cache using the `apptainer cache clean` command.
 Running the command without any options will display a warning and ask you to confirm that you want to remove everything from your cache.
 >
 > You can also remove specific images or all images of a particular type.
 Look at the output of `apptainer cache clean --help` for more information.
+>
+> One of the more common operations might be to clean out all of the blobs that you no longer need, which you can accomplish via: `apptainer cache clean -T blob`
 {: .callout}

 > ## Cache location